 As shown in the images below Gareth observes 2 attendees practising a semi-squat lift.
 As the attendees were soon going to be training the factory floor workforce (upon successful passing of the course practical and written assessment) Gareth encouraged the group to start their instructional practice.

 Gareth observed throughout correcting technique and theory when necessary as shown in the video to the right where he offers the correction of head and neck position.
 This is the way that the attendees should conduct their training, providing demonstrations of the practical tasks followed up by observation of each employee performing their job specific manual handling task with constructive feedback given by the trainer and the group concerning individual task, load and environment assessment and then technique regarding body position, grip and body use during the transfer of the load.

-Day 2 (click on the Course Outline PDF to the left) of the Manual Handling Instructor Assessor Course started with classroom group work with the MAC Tool (Manual Handling Assessment Charts).
+Day 2 of the Manual Handling Instructor Assessor Course started with classroom group work with the MAC Tool (Manual Handling Assessment Charts).
 We encourage attendees to only use the Manual Handling Risk Assessment Checklists within the Manual Handling Operations Regulations for task risk assessment however covering the MAC tool is an effective way to start manual handling assessments when attendees are being introduced to them for the first time.